-In this article, we’ll dive into what e-commerce localization is, why your business needs it, and the steps to follow to knock it out of the park.
+We’ll dive into what e-commerce localization is, what the benefits are for your business, and the steps to follow to knock it out of the park.

 What is e-commerce localization?

 If you’ve ever landed on a multilingual e-commerce site that feels a bit off, the chances are you were staring down the barrel of a case of poor localization.
-Odd-sounding slogans and the distinct whiff of autotranslated content means you probably didn’t stay long.
+Odd-sounding slogans and the distinct whiff of auto-translated content mean you probably didn’t stay long.

 Awesome localization represents a not-insignificant commitment to connecting with your customers in overseas markets and delivering a native brand and shopping experience.
 It’s really an ongoing commitment to placing customers at the centre of what you do.

-An often daunting, multi-faceted process, here are seven localizable aspects to begin your journey:
+An often daunting multi-faceted process, here are eight localizable aspects to begin your journey: